air-eat/quodlibet-discordrpc/readme.md

 ## disclaimers:
-as far as i know, **this code only works on linux** (as the original plugin purposefully throws an error if it detects macos/windows), though i haven't tested it on windows as i am too lazy
+as far as i know, **this plugin only works on linux** (as the original plugin purposefully throws an error if it detects macos/windows), though i haven't tested it on windows as i am too lazy

 i also haven't tested it well enough and it could crash; i know nobody will use this but if it does let me know by submitting an issue

 ## faq:
 #### why does my player freeze whenever i choose a song?
-this is due to the player waiting for the album art to be uploaded to [litterbox.catbox.moe](https://litterbox.catbox.moe/); if your internet is slow or if the album art is high res this can freeze it for a while
+this is due to the player waiting for the album art to be uploaded to [litterbox.catbox.moe](https://litterbox.catbox.moe/); this should only be for a second but it is still noticable

-todo: find some way of doing this in the background
+note that there is a timeout after 5 seconds
 #### can you change the "Playing" to "Listening to"?
 this is a limitation of discord's rich presence; afaik there is nothing i can do about it
 #### how can i use my own play/pause icon?